 Normally when I snowshoe, I use poles, but Minkler told me not to when using aerobics because it's important to imitate a running gait."

 He told me about an upcoming snowshoe race in Lanesborough, so on Jan 13, I headed off to watch 92 runners on aerobic snowshoes racing up Constitutional Hill there.
-Sponsored by the Berkshire Natural Resource Council, Dion Snowshoes, and the Western Massachusetts Athletic Club (WMAC), the race, in its fourth
+Sponsored by the Berkshire Natural Resource Council, Dion Snowshoes, and the Western Massachusetts Athletic Club (WMAC), the race, in its fourth year, is over a 5.

 When I arrived, I met an excited and bubbling Carolina Villarreal, an R&D engineer from Costa Rica, decked out in a striking neon outfit.
 She relocated to Boston last year and had never seen snow.
 She came with friends for her first-ever snowshoe race.
 Her grin said it all.